Joshua James (lifesaver): Offices

-At 62, James passed all of the physical examinations with no difficulty and eleven years later at 73 he repeated the act.
+At 62, James passed all of the physical examinations with no difficulty and at 73 again.
 During the thirteen years he was keeper of the Point Allerton station he and his crew saved 540 lives and $1,203,435.00 worth of estimated value of ships and cargo.

 Death

 The dramatic death of Joshua James occurred on March 19, 1902.
 Two days earlier all but one of the Monomoy Point Life–Saving Station crew perished in a rescue attempt, drowned by the panicked victims of a ship wreck they were attempting to save.
 The tragedy affected Joshua deeply and convinced him of the need for even more rigid training of his own crew.
 At seven o'clock the morning of March 19, with a northeast gale blowing, James called his crew for a drill and to test a new self-bailing, self-righting surfboat.
 For more than an hour the 75-year-old man maneuvered the boat through the boisterous sea.
 He was pleased with the performance of the boat and the crew.
 Upon grounding the boat he sprang onto the wet sand, glanced at the sea and stated, "The tide is ebbing" and then fell dead on the beach from a heart attack.

 James was buried with a lifeboat for a coffin.
 A second lifeboat made of flowers was placed on his grave.
 His tombstone bears the Massachusetts Humane Society seal and a Biblical inscription from John 15:13, "Greater love hath no man than this — that a man lay down his life for his friends."
 The superintendent of the U.S. Life–Saving Service, Sumner Increase Kimball, said of him: